Jeremy Antonisse: Club career

 A youth academy graduate of PSV, Antonisse signed his first professional contract with the club in August 2019.
 He signed a three-year contract through to the summer of 2022.

 On 30 November 2020, Antonisse made his professional debut for Jong PSV in a 1–0 league defeat to SC Cambuur.
 He made his senior debut for PSV on 26 January 2021 in a 2–0 league win against FC Emmen.
 On 23 August 2021, he signed a contract extension with club until June 2024.
 On 31 January 2023, he joined FC Emmen on a loan deal until the end of the season.

 On 1 September 2023, Primeira Liga club Moreirense announced the signing of Antonisse on a four-year contract.
 In July 2025, he joined newly promoted Greek Super League club A.E.
 Kifisia.

 International career

 Born in the Netherlands, Antonisse is of Curaçaoan descent.
 He has previously represented Netherlands at youth level.
 On 16 October 2019, he was named in stand-by list for the 2019 FIFA U-17 World Cup.

 In March 2021, Antonisse received his first call-up to the Curaçao national team for the 2022 FIFA World Cup qualifying matches.
 He made his debut on 25 March in a 5–0 win over Saint Vincent and the Grenadines.
 In June 2021, he was named in Curaçao's 42-man preliminary squad for the 2021 CONCACAF Gold Cup.

 In June 2025, Antonisse was named in the squad for the 2025 CONCACAF Gold Cup.
+In May 2026, he was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.